 Exiting the vehicle without first shifting into P (Park) may cause the vehicle to move.
-You or others (Continued)

-may be injured.
-Because the vehicle has the automatic engine start/stop feature, the vehicle's engine might seem to be shut off; however, once the brake pedal is released, the engine will start up again.
+You or others may be injured.
+Because the vehicle has the auto engine stop/ start feature, the vehicle's engine might seem to be shut off; however, once the brake pedal is released, the engine will start up again.